yono38/candidate-projects/distance_between_airports/README.md

-# Overview
+## Overview

-Implement and design a single-page application that calculates and displays, given user input, the distance between two airports.
+Design and implement a single-page application that calculates and displays, given user input, the distance between two airports.

-# Requirements
+## Requirements

+- A simple, clean design that puts easy user interaction first
-- You are only required to use the following airport codes - JFK, LAX, LAS, PDX
+- Flights only between the following airports - JFK, LAX, LAS, PDX
 - Use best practice (HTML/CSS/Javascript)
-- jQuery is acceptable
+- Use of jQuery is acceptable

-# Bonuses
+## Bonuses

-- Mockups - preferrable in PSD format
+- Mockups (preferrably in PSD format)
 - Think outside the norm - surprise us!

-# Tools provided
+## Tools provided

 You have at your disposal two Javascript functions - `IntentMedia.Distances.distance_between_airports` - which takes two, three letter airport codes as arguments, and `IntentMedia.Airports.airport_exists` which takes one, three letter airport code.